bcomnes/async-neocities/README.md

 ### `response = await client.delete(filenames)`

-Pass an array of path strings to delete these files to neocities.
-The path strings should be the unix style path of the file you want to delete on `neocities`.
+Pass an array of path strings to delete on neocities.
+The path strings should be the unix style path of the file you want to delete.

-A successful `response` example:
+A successful `response`:

 ```js
 { result: 'success', message: 'file(s) have been deleted' }